idptools/goose/docs/using_goose.rst

     {'>A_0.1_D_0.1_K_0.1': 'SKSSSGTKEHSEAEDNGEDGAATNHDHNDEHGRATGADDKKNHGHTKEHGAQHQSSQGNNNHDKSNSTRDAHNGARSDKRARNKEKQHQKGQAGENDHGE', '>A_0.1_D_0.1_K_0.15': 'EAAGGHQHGKRQSGKSQSADENKGRKKDESTNKDNTSRQSRETASQGKAKKNNGGPKKAGNQDDAQDESEGSQRSSQQAKDAKNGDDQTKTDEGHSTKAQ', '>A_0.1_D_0.1_K_0.2': 'TGGAGKDASAGDATKDRAKSDNKGKTKKERAAKTQNKSHNQAQEKRTGESSHKEKRKDGENQAKSHSKNHKQRKPADTQKTEDERHEEHGHEDKKDEDEQ', '>A_0.1_D_0.2_K_0.1': 'DSSNATTSNDQDDKSHDSNTQAHDQREVGNSKDSNSNASDDENKAGQENTSAEEDNPDDHEEKDDNDRDGHAKKKTSADKDGDNDREAKASHNGKNAEEG', '>A_0.1_D_0.2_K_0.15': 'DQGDEKAQTDASKSKNDTGAADKHGKAKQTGKEEENQDDGKTDDHSGPTDGQDNRGDKKSEGTDDKAKDQQDDTDEQATTTTKRAGHAADEDSTNRKKRS', '>A_0.1_D_0.2_K_0.2': 'SDDKDRRDKQAHSNKHADAKSNEASHRKKHAGKHGQDTGKKDDGQNKDSADKTHKTKDGDSEQKAHDTSEADQAKKDGDHNGEDGDEDGDKAGKKQGNKN'}

-In the example above, the first value in the function is the length.
+In the example above, the first value ``100`` in the function is the length.
 This value must be a single integer value and is **required**.
-The second value, ``A`` is specified as a single value, so all sequences generated will have that value.
-The third value ``D`` is specified as a two item list, so GOOSE made a set of sequences where the fraction of ``D`` is either 0.1 or 0.2.
-Finally, ``K`` was set equal to a list with 3 values.
+The second value, ``A=0.1`` is specified as a single value, so all sequences generated will have that value.
+The third value ``D=[0.1, 0.2]`` is specified as a two item list, so GOOSE made a set of sequences where the fraction of **D** is either 0.1 or 0.2.
+Finally, ``K=[0.1, 0.2, 0.05]`` was set equal to a list with 3 values.
 This means GOOSE was told to generate sequences with a range of the first value of the list ``0.1``, to the second value in the list, ``0.2``, at an interval equal to the third value of the list ``0.05``.
 This resulted in the creation of sequences with values 0.1, 0.15, 0.2.
-**If the third value, which is the interval value, cannot be equally used between the range of values from the lowest to the highest, GOOSE will just use start at the lowest value and increase until it can't any more and then will add the maximum value.** For example, K = [0.1, 0.2, 0.08] would result in K fraction values of , 0.1, 0.18, and 0.2.
+**If the third value, which is the interval value, cannot be equally used between the range of values from the lowest to the highest, GOOSE will just use start at the lowest value and increase until it can't any more and then will add the maximum value.** For example, ``K = [0.1, 0.2, 0.08]`` would result in K fraction values of , 0.1, 0.18, and 0.2.
 In addition, you can add a random name to the end of each sequence name by setting ``random_name=True``.

 **Additional usage**